The Blaschke conjecture and great circle fibrations of spheres: Introduction

 \section{Introduction}

-\footnote{ \ifthenelse{\boolean{abridged}} { This is the abridged version of this article; the full article is available on the arXiv at math.DG/0112027. } { This is the unabridged version of this article; an abridged version was accepted for publication in the \emph{American Journal of Mathematics}. } } \begin{quote} ``Notice that the classification of fibrations of spheres by great circles is an interesting but almost untouched subject\ldots'' Arthur L. Besse \cite{Besse:1978} pg.
-135. \end{quote}

-In studying the Blaschke conjecture (see Besse \cite{Besse:1978}) and in the theory of elliptic partial differential equations (see McKay \cite{McKay:2001}), one encounters fibrations of the standard round sphere by great circles.\footnote{A note on the literature: Gluck, Warner and Yang \cite{GluckWarnerYang:1983} is the best article on great sphere fibrations of spheres; some of the lemmas proven here were derived in that article using different methods.} The best known example is the Hopf fibration
+\begin{quote} ``Notice that the classification of fibrations of spheres by great circles is an interesting but almost untouched subject\ldots'' Arthur L. Besse \cite{Besse:1978} pg.
+135. \end{quote} In studying the Blaschke conjecture \cite{Besse:1978} and in the theory of elliptic partial differential equations \cite{McKay:2001}, one encounters fibrations of the standard round sphere by great circles.\footnote{Gluck, Warner and Yang \cite{GluckWarnerYang:1983} is a nice introduction to great sphere fibrations of spheres.} The best known example is the Hopf fibration

 given by the circle action